adamchainz/django-perf-rec/README.rst

 Return a context manager that will be used for a single performance test.

+The arguments must be passed as keyword arguments.

 ``path`` is the path to a directory or file in which to store the record.
 If it ends with ``'/'``, or is left as ``None``, the filename will be automatically determined by looking at the filename the calling code is in and replacing the